tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Defer-Length

 The `Upload-Defer-Length` header indicates that the size of the upload is not known currently and will be transferred later.
 Its value MUST be `1`.
-If an upload is not deferred this header MUST be omitted.
+If the length of an upload is not deferred, this header MUST be omitted.

 ##### Upload-Metadata

 The `Upload-Metadata` header MUST consist of one or more comma-separated key-value pairs.
 The key and value MUST be separated by a whitespace.
-The key MUST NOT contain whitespace, comma and MUST NOT be empty.
+The key MUST NOT contain whitespace and comma and MUST NOT be empty.
 The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.
 All keys MUST be unique.

 #### Requests

 ##### POST

-The Client MUST `POST` against a well known upload creation URL to request a new upload resource.
+The Client MUST a `POST` request against a well known upload creation URL to request a new upload resource.
 The request MUST include one of the following headers:

 a) `Upload-Length` to indicate the size of an entire upload in bytes.

 b) `Upload-Defer-Length: 1` if upload size is not known at the time.

-Once it is known the Client MUST set the `Upload-Length` in the next `PATCH` request.
+Once it is known the Client MUST set the `Upload-Length` header in the next `PATCH` request.
-Once set it MUST NOT be changed.

-If `Upload-Length` is not known, the Server MUST set `Upload-Defer-Length: 1` in all `HEAD` responses.
+Once set the length MUST NOT be changed.
+As long as the length of the upload is not known, the Server MUST set `Upload-Defer-Length: 1` in all responses to `HEAD` requests.

 If the Server supports deferring length, it MUST add `creation-defer-length` to the `Tus-Extension` header.

 The Client MAY supply the `Upload-Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information to further process the request or to reject it.
-If the Server supports Client supplied metadata it MUST include `Upload-Metadata` in all `HEAD` responses and MUST set the value to the one specified by the Client during creation.
+If an upload contains additional metadata, responses to `HEAD` requests MUST include the `Upload-Metadata` header and its value as specified by the Client during the creation.

-If the `Upload-Length` is greater than the optional `Tus-Max-Size` header, the Server MUST respond with the `413 Request Entity Too Large` status.
+If the length of the upload exceeds the maximum, which MAY be specified using the `Tus-Max-Size` header, the Server MUST respond with the `413 Request Entity Too Large` status.

-The Server MUST acknowledge a successful upload creation with a `201 Created` status.
+The Server MUST acknowledge a successful upload creation with the `201 Created` status.
 The Server MUST set the `Location` header to the URL of the created resource.
 This URL MAY be absolute or relative.